Barn Conversion Mortgages

 Lender availability and rates

-Self-build mortgages typically have higher interest rates than traditional mortgages, and even if you’re buying a completed barn conversion, it will be classed as non-standard construction, which also attracts higher rates of interest, due to the increased risk in lending on an unusual property.
+Self-build mortgages typically have higher interest rates than traditional mortgages, and even if you’re buying a completed barn conversion, it will be classed as non-standard construction, which also attracts higher rates of interest due to the increased risk of lending on an unusual property.

 Eligibility criteria

-The criteria you’ll need to meet will vary from lender to lender, and depending on the type of finance you need, but the personal criteria is consistent with other mortgage types, such as affordability and creditworthiness.
+The criteria you’ll need to meet will vary from lender to lender and depend on the type of finance you need, but the personal criteria, such as affordability and creditworthiness, are consistent with other mortgage types.

 When you’re planning to build or buy a barn conversion, however, there are far stricter criteria to meet in terms of the property itself, and you’re likely to need a larger deposit.